 - Reduction of uncertainty and improvement of management of project risks by chopping up complex projects into easier to manage subprojects

-- Increase of accuracy and confidence in construction cost estimating
+- Increasing accuracy and confidence in construction cost estimating

 - Greater use of prefabricated assemblies, making construction projects more like manufacturing projects where unpredictable factors like the weather have less effect